-- Teaching- International Schools: Teaching abroad in foreign schools or on military bases, in juvenile facilities or institutions, and teaching online are all other common fields open to educators.
+- Teaching—International Schools: Teaching abroad in foreign schools or on military bases, in juvenile facilities or institutions, and online are all other common fields open to educators.
 These positions vary by type of school and location, so it is best to do thorough research into both the school and the country before committing to a position.

 - Teaching: Teaching at a 4-year college or university will typically require a doctorate or other terminal degree (MFA, JD, MBA, etc.), regardless of the field.
 Some community colleges accept lecturers with a Masters-level degree, but these individuals often have extensive experience in their field or are working on a terminal degree.
 Due to the finite amount of such institutions and lack of movement in the tenured professoriate, open positions are often extremely competitive, especially those that are on the tenure track.
 Though wages are relatively low, the job tends to be very fulfilling, as professors work with motivated colleagues and students, pursue personal research interests, and gain the prestige of expertise in a given field.

-- Registrars, Bursars, and Financial Aid Officers are administrative positions which oversee student registration, tuition, and financial aid documentation.
+- Registrars, Bursars, and Financial Aid Officers: These administrative professionals oversee student registration, tuition, and financial aid documentation.
 Education varies by institution, but entry points to these types of positions often require a bachelor’s degree.
 Sometimes, these jobs are filled by current graduate students.

-- Directors, Deans, or Vice Presidents of Student Affairs or Student Life are often in charge of admissions, student well-being, academic services, and residential and recreational life.
+- Directors, Deans, or Vice Presidents of Student Affairs or Student Life: These administrators are often in charge of admissions, student well-being, academic services, and residential and recreational life.
 There are no required educational or certification requirements for these types of positions, although they are often filled by PhDs or EdDs who enter administration rather than the classroom.

-- Advisors and Counselors work directly with students on a variety of social, emotional, and practical issues surrounding academic and/or career-related issues.
+- Advisers and Counselors: These professionals work directly with students on a variety of social, emotional, and practical issues surrounding academic and/or career-related issues.
 Individuals in these roles typically have a Masters (or higher) in counseling or higher education, but people with relevant experience with college students are also found in these roles.

 Columbia University Resources

-- You can look into Community Impact at Columbia University which serves individuals in need in the communities of Upper Manhattan.
+- Look into Community Impact at Columbia University which serves individuals in need in the communities of Upper Manhattan.
 Community Impact provides meaningful volunteer positions for adult education classes and one-on-one tutoring with neighborhood elementary children.

-- The Double Discovery Center works with low-income and first-generation college-bound Manhattan area youth from ages 12 -27 to ensure high school graduation, college enrollment and completion, and responsible adulthood.
+- Explore The Double Discovery Center, which works with low-income and first-generation college-bound Manhattan area youth from ages 12–27 to ensure high school graduation, college enrollment and completion, and responsible adulthood.
 Our core services include afterschool tutoring, Saturday enrichment classes, and college application and financial aid assistance.

-- Check out the Academic Cover Letter Tipsheet if you are applying for academic teaching positions.
+- Check out our tipsheet on Academic Cover Letters if you’re applying for academic teaching positions.

 - Our International Opportunities will allow you to explore a number of ways to teach abroad.